qiime2-graveyard/rfcs/0000-template.md

 # Impact

-How will the changes in this RFC affect the following audiences: users, plugin developers, and interface/platform developers.
+How will the changes in this RFC affect users, plugin developers, and interface/platform developers?

 # Detailed design